 One of the biggest challenges facing companies today is the need to modernize legacy systems.
 These are systems that have been in place for many years, and are often based on outdated technology.
 They can be difficult to maintain and update, and can cause a variety of problems for businesses, such as security vulnerabilities, slow performance, and compatibility issues.

 To address these challenges, many companies are hiring retired technical talent to help modernize their legacy systems.
-These experienced workers have a deep understanding of the technology and the processes involved in maintaining and updating legacy systems such as COBOL and IDMS.
+These experienced workers have a deep understanding of the technology and the processes involved in maintaining and updating legacy environments such as IBM Mainframe applications, Spring Framework, Java, COBOL and IDMS.
 They can provide valuable guidance and expertise to help companies navigate the complexities of modernizing these systems.

 One of the key benefits of hiring retired technical talent is their experience and expertise.
 Older workers have often spent many years working in the technology industry, and have a wealth of knowledge and skills to offer.
 They can provide valuable insights and guidance to help companies modernize their legacy systems in the most effective and efficient way possible.